aaaaaa123456789/bsp/specification.md

 must behave when handling strings, and which part of the functionality is implementation-dependent.

 Valid strings in the BSP itself must be in UTF-8 format, as specified by [RFC 3629][rfc3629], regardless of the effective output format of the engine.
-Any UTF-8 decoding errors must be treated as fatal (including recoverable ones such as overlong encodings or surrogate characters (codepoints between `0x00d800` and `0x00dfff`) being encoded).
+Any UTF-8 decoding errors (such as overlong encodings) must be treated as fatal, without attempting any recovery; surrogate codepoints (i.e., those between `0x00d800` and `0x00dfff`) must be treated as fatal errors as well.

-Despite the engine must accept any valid UTF-8 string, it isn't required to be able to effectively display any Unicode character; an engine incapable of handling the full Unicode character set may choose to use a reduced one and replace characters not in its reduced set with zero or more suitable substitution characters.
+Although the engine must accept any valid UTF-8 string, it isn't required to be able to effectively display any Unicode character; an engine incapable of handling the full Unicode character set may choose to use a reduced one and replace characters not in its reduced set with zero or more suitable substitution characters.
 However, an engine is required to support at least Latin letters (A-Z, a-z), digits (0-9), spaces, and the following punctuation characters:
 `'-,.;:#%&!?/()[]`.
 All of these characters are encoded as single UTF-8 bytes, and belong to the following ranges:
 `0x20` - `0x21`, `0x23`, `0x25` - `0x29`, `0x2c` - `0x3b`, `0x3f`, `0x41` - `0x5b`, `0x5d`, and `0x61` - `0x7a`.